Tatra mountains are located in southern Poland, right on the border with Slovakia. They are the highest and most spectacular Polish mountain range.

 You can check this hotel here:

-If you are looking for a budget-friendly place to stay in Zakopane, there is an affordable hostel in the center - Top Hostel Zakopane.
+If you are looking for a budget-friendly place to stay, there is an affordable hostel in Zakopane town centre - Top Hostel Zakopane.
 It is located on Krupowki street, so it is perfect for travelers who want to enjoy all the Zakopane attractions.
 Breakfast is included.

 You can check its prices here: